Detoxify mold and mycotoxins to restore the health of your tissues.

 We now have testing to measure your inital mycotoxin load and monitor improvements during detoxification

-First avoid taking in more by evaluating your home and workplace and avoiding ingestion of large amounts of mycotoxins.
+Second, avoid taking in more mold toxins by evaluating your home and workplace and avoiding ingestion of large amounts of mycotoxins.
 (See Addendum Below)

-Cell Membrane “Flush” Releases Mycotoxins: This may be the most effective and fast-acting treatment–Cell membrane components are given with glutathione intravenously.
+If available in your area, try the Cell Membrane “Flush” to release Mycotoxins: This may be the most effective and fast-acting treatment–Cell membrane components are given with glutathione intravenously.
 This allows the cells to repair and replace the multiple damaged membranes.

 Gluathione in oral or other forms can also continue to aid the release of mycotoxins and calm the inflammation.
-Glutathione improves the activity of important liver enzymes that detoxify mycotoxins.
+Glutathione improves the activity of important liver enzymes that detoxify mold toxins.

 Cell Membrane “Rescue” and Detoxification Protocols: Less costly, but these take longer to rid the body of the mycotoxins.
 It uses a detoxification technique while reducing inflammation to provide a slow, deliberate cleaning.
-Aware that the human liver and gallbladder detoxification system is weak, I use many techniques to open up blocked pathways for myotoxin excretion and calm the free radicals that occur during this process.
+Be aware that the human liver and gallbladder detoxification system is weak and may need support.
+There are many techniques to open up blocked pathways for myotoxin excretion and calm the free radicals that occur during this process.

 Just a few of these techniques include: Sauna, IV vitamin/mineral solution (“co-factors” for enzyme release), binders (see below), free radical quenchers, mitochondria protection, long-chain terminators, and teaching on the timing of liver detoxification.

-Other tests can help measure for low levels of Glutathione, Vitamin C, Alpha Lipoic Acid, Vitamin E, Selenium, Vitamin A and others.
+Other tests can help measure for low levels of Vitamins and Minerals and other compounds essential for detoxification.

 3. Restore healthy cells and membranes: Remove the mycotoxins in fatty (non-polar) and in watery (polar) areas of the body: